-Adoption of the CUP area proposed updated inland boundary would add only a single new parish, a portion of Ascension, to the area now subject to coastal use permitting.
-While it is true that other areas of the proposed CUP area are expanded by this proposal, certain areas in Livingston and Tangipahoa parishes are proposed to be deleted from the area subject to coastal use permitting, although they would remain in the IGC area of the broader coastal zone.
+Adoption of the proposed CUP area coastal zone inland boundary would add only a single new parish, a portion of Ascension, to the area now subject to coastal use permitting.
+While it is true that other areas of the proposed CUP area are expanded by this proposal, certain areas in Livingston and Tangipahoa parishes are proposed to be deleted from the area subject to coastal use permitting, although they would remain in the IGC area of the broader coastal management area.

-An analysis of the proposed inland boundary for the CUP management area of the coastal zone shows that there will be a net increase of 1,997 mi2 (Table 11) in that portion of the coastal zone subject to regulation through the coastal use permit program of OCM.
+An analysis of the proposed inland boundary for the CUP management area of the coastal zone shows that there will be a net increase of 1,939 mi2 (Table 11) in that portion of the coastal zone subject to regulation through the coastal use permit program of OCM.
 While this may initially seem to be a large area to add to the regulated coastal zone, when considered in the context of long-term land loss in the Louisiana coastal zone, it is not nearly so large.
 The USGS (Barras et al., 2004) has projected the amount of land loss in coastal Louisiana to be 2,038 mi2 between the years 1956-2050.
-Assuming this to be the case, and that the proposed CUP boundary were to be adopted, the land area of the CUP management zone could actually be 41 mi2 smaller in the year 2050 than it was in 1956.
+Assuming this to be the case, and that the proposed CUP boundary were to be adopted, the land area of the CUP management zone could actually be 99 mi2 smaller in the year 2050 than it was in 1956.

-Table 11: Changes in Area Subject to Regulatory Permit
+Table 11.
+Changes in Area Subject to Regulatory Fernit

 Increased Decreased

 Parish (Square Miles) (Square Miles)

 Ascension 52

 Assumption 370

-Calcasieu 167
+Calcasieu 102

 Cameron 242

 Iberia 123

 Lafourche 560

 St. Martin 181

 St. Mary 202

 Terrebonne 294

-Livingston 144
+Livingston 137

 Tangipahoa 50

-TOTAL 2191 194
+TOTAL 2125 186